My On30 locomotive roster.

 All Bachmann unless otherwise noted:

 L&SE #1: Porter 0-4-2T.
 DC.
 Acquisition #4.
 (Formerly Tioga Lumber).
+This one is currently damaged and out of service.

 L&SE #2: 2-6-0.
 DC.
 Acquisition #2.
 (Formerly Hawthorne Village)